apinf/api-guidelines/request-parameters.md

 * as query parameters
 * in body

-All parameters, their types and the way they are used must be described in generated documentation.

 ## Parameters as part of URL

 One or several parameters can be provided as part of URL.